osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Snakemake rules
 ~~~~~~~~~~~~~~~~

 As explained above, you tell Snakemake what input you *have* (i.e. which files) and what output you *desire* (i.e. which files), and |snakemake| tries to produce the output file(s) from the input file(s) using a series of steps or rules.
 In its simplest form, a rule requires you to specify an input file, an output file, and a command of some sort telling it what to do with the input file (usually so that it can create the output file).
-For example, this could look like this:
+For example, in your ``Snakefile`` text file, this could look like this:

 .. code:: bash

+    # Note that we are writing all of this in a text file, not
+    # on the command line.
-    # we need a name for our rule and it should make sense
+    # We need a name for our rule and it should make sense
     rule trim_illumina:
       # and here's the input for the rule (what we are providing)
       input: